KomodoPlatform/developer-docs/docs/basic-docs/installations/common-runtime-parameters.md

 ## timestampindex

-`timestampindex` instructs a KMD-based coin daemon to maintain a timestamp index for all blockhashes.
+`timestampindex` instructs a KMD-based coin daemon to maintain a timestamp index for all block hashes.

 We recommend that the user [manually delete the blockchain data](../installations/common-runtime-parameters.html#manually-deleting-blockchain-data) before initiating this parameter.